 Attention: the following article is orientated to those with a deeper interest in sexology and transgender theory.
 If you’re just looking for a quicker article on ‘sissy sexuality’ then click on the image below.

 Within a short space of time a concept can go from plausible, rational and necessary, to being utterly absurd.
-When I was young, for example, I believed like Goerge Carlin that there was an invisible, all powerful being called God who knew what I and everyone else was thinking, and that if I ever did certain things…like believe in other Gods, he would torture me with unspeakable brutality for eternity.
-But he loved me.
+When I was young, for example, I believed – like Goerge Carlin – that there was an all powerful being called God who knew what I and everyone else was thinking, and that if I ever did certain things…like believe in other Gods…he would torture me for eternity with unspeakable brutality.
+But he loved me!

 When you finally realise the absurdity of such concepts you don’t know how you ever believed such a thing in the first place.
 And that’s what has happened to me with contemporary transgender theory.
 I have come to see with absolute clarity that not only is it absurd, but psychologically damaging as well.

 Self-knowledge is one of the most important qualities of a happy, enlightened human being.
 To use an example close to home, a transgender awakening is a major life-event.
 And that’s the problem with current transgender theory: there are millions of transgender people who are not only denied that rite of self-knowledge – the transgender awakening – but the transgender community actively conspires to make them think they are not transgender.